ritchieking/d3-book/Chapter 10/README.md

 Chapter 10: Striking Out on Your Own
 ==========

-Mike Bostock has blessed the world of D3 users with a profusion of examples for how to use D3.
+Mike Bostock has blessed the world of D3 users with a profusion of examples for how to use the library.
 He's even created his own way to putting those examples on display – an interface for github gists that renders that output of the code and shows the code itself all on the same page.
-They're called blocks.
+It's called a block.

 __How to find blocks:__